LP Intelligence Documentation

 Thehooksfield is returned as metadata.
 Hook execution logic is not currently modeled in computed semantics.

-GET /api/v1/pools/{pool_id}/swaps
+GET /api/v1/uniswap-v4/pools/{pool_id}/swaps

 Returns indexed swap activity for a specific pool.